iechevarria/reading-notes/money-and-government-skidelslky-2018.md

 - 187 - patrick minford on disinflation
 - 235 - stiglitz 2014 paper on idle resources
 - 251 - marshall-lerner condition
+- 280 - keynes's treatise on money
+- 289 - walter scheidel the great leveler (2017)
+- 290 - pigou's wealth and welfare
+- 294 - j a hobson's physiology of industry (1889), the problem of the unemployed (1896), the economics of distribution (1900)
+- 302 - thomas palley on piketty, asset price inflation, and debt
+- 303 - james galbraith on piketty
+- 311 - where does money come from?
+- 340 - raghuram rajan on inequality
+- 353 - mariana mazzucato on state role in innovation
+- 358 - simon wren-lewis on central banking + fiscal policy
+- 366 - adair turner on financial intensity
+- 370 - wassily leontief on technological unemployment
+- 373 - karl polanyi on greater marketization and state protection
+- 375 - dani rodrik on impossible trinity
+- 376 - paul de grauwe on single currency area
+- 378 - ha-joon chang on protection in japan
+- 383 - harold james on disintegration
+- 388 - robert shiller on EMH
+- 389 - roman frydman and michael g goldberg on psychological factors